VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/Terminology/a11yTerminology.md

                 label: "W3C WAI Accessibility Fundamentals") }

 [**iOS Accessibility Handbook**](<doc:iOSAccessibilityHandbook>) is fully dedicated to **accessibility of iOS applications**.
 Defining iOS applications, everything is more or less clear -- they are programs created to be run on iOS devices.
-But what is their accessibility?
+But what does it mean for such product to be **accessible**?

 ## What is accessibility

-In general, **accessibility** is a property of things that measures its **approachability** -- whether it is possible or not **to use the thing** for a person of **unknown abilities**.
+In general, **accessibility** is a property of things that measures its **approachability** -- whether it is possible **to use the thing** for a person of **unknown abilities**.

 ## Unknown abilities

 ### Product target audience
 Everything human-made has a **target audience** -- an image of people *supposed* to use it.
-Even if a person does something for *their personal use* -- for themself exclusively, the target audience of such product is existent -- it would be that very person.
+Even if a person does something for *their personal use* -- for themself exclusively, the target audience of such product exists -- it would consist of that very person.

 ### Public accommodations
-Talking about iOS applications, if published in the [**App Store**](https://www.apple.com/app-store/developing-for-the-app-store/), they are available for use by *any* person who downloads the application from the store.
+Talking about iOS applications, if published in the [**App Store**](https://www.apple.com/app-store/developing-for-the-app-store/), they become available for use by *any* person who downloads the application from the store.

+### Serving the users
 Which is, well, exactly the goal of publishing -- to **enable others** to use the product.
 But "others" is an ambiguous term.

-Applications are made to perform *certain* tasks for its users.
-People, whose problem an application solves are its **target audience**.
+Applications are made to perform *certain* tasks **for its users**.
+For people, who have a **reason** to use this app.
+To use a finished product to whose production they have no relation -- if it was made **publicly available**.
+So, generally speaking, **applications serve people they were designed to accommodate**.

 ### Assumed user image
-Assumptions based on the image of a potential user are *excluding* in their nature -- designing for a *particular image* of a user neglects needs of users that **differ** from this image.
+**Assumptions** based on the **image of a potential user** are *excluding* in their nature -- designing for a *particular image* of a user neglects needs of users that **differ** from this image.

 And this is completely fine -- that's how the things work.
 If you sell pizza, your target audience is **people willing to buy some pizza**.
-You don't really think about people who don't want to buy pizza.
+You don't really think about people who wouldn't possibly be your customer.

 ### Customer goals
-But the diversity of people within such category is still **incomprehensible** -- they can posses any traits **in addition** to the expected ones.
-Not because pizza is loved by many, but because you can't know why a person may want to buy it.

-Maybe they order for someone else.
-Or to burn it in flames of their anti-pizza art performance.
+If we sell pizza, in a nutshell, our only target is a person willing to buy pizza.
+Not willing to eat one, because they may order for someone else.
+Or burn it in flames of their anti-pizza art performance.
 Or are going to use one as a rug.

+### Product access
-As a provider of **public services**, we don't need to know *why* a client may need our product.

-Our only goal is to make their pizza acquisition possible.
-Therefore, eliminate as many barriers on a person's way to the product as possible.
+As a provider of **public services**, we don't need to know *why* a client may want to use our product.
+Our only goal is to make pizza acquisition possible for them.
+Our business strategy of maximising the profit is to eliminate as many barriers on a person's way to the product as possible.
+So more people will use our services.

 ### Product accessibility barriers
-This book is dedicated to the aspect of products called accessibility.
-Accessibility as a field of operation solves those barriers, that are raised by products incapability to serve people.
+This book is fully dedicated to the aspect of products called **accessibility**.
+Accessibility, as a field of operations, works with those barriers, that are raised by product **incapability to serve people**.

 ### -- People... ?
 Yep, a full stop there.
-Just people.
-Everyone.
+Just people. **Everyone**.
 Humankind.
-Because being a member of homo sapiens makes a hell of a customer.
+Because just being a member of homo sapiens already makes a hell of a customer.

 ## People
-Humans, just as any other mammals, are given the opportunity to see, hear, smell, taste and touch things around them.
+Humans, just as any other mammals, are given the opportunity to **see**, **hear**, **smell**, **taste** and **touch** things around them.
 Given by evolution.
-Use these senses to process information about the world.
+Use these *senses* to process information about the world.
 Process information using capabilities of human brain.
 Acquire this information at first by approaching it with their physical abilities.

 ### Humanity vs. nature
-And you know that humanity made quiet a use of those evolutionary developments.
+And we all know that humanity made quiet a **use of those evolutionary developments**.
 Like, invented computers.
 The internet.
+Pizza is also a result of human production.

-### Humanity vs. humanity
+### Humanity vs. humans
-So how there may be any barriers for a member of such great kind to use its species legacy on their way to deal with reality?
+So how there may be any barriers for a member of such laborious kind to use its own species legacy on their way to deal with reality?

-The thing is that... commonly, humans are not that great at implementing innovations for a broader audience.
-In addition, humans are definitely not great at farsighted approach.
+The thing is that implementing innovations on a bigger scale takes a lot.
+A lot of time, will, resources, efforts.
+In addition, a farsighted approach is required to approach such task optimally.
+None of these things come for free.

-Being responsible for a public accommodation is hard.
+Analogously, being responsible for a public accommodation is hard.
 Thinking in advance is hard, business strategy is hard, empathy is nearly impossible to encounter in the nature.
-These and more things are required to accommodate vast amounts of people.
+These and more things are required to accommodate as much people as possible.

 ### Nature vs. humanity
-Because being born a human has nothing to do with dealing with life.
+Being born a human has nothing to do with dealing with life.
 "Expected" capabilities are a roulette and easily losable.
 There is no guarantee that you will have two legs from birth.
-Every day you risk losing one or both.
-Moreover, every leg is different -- just as their owners.
+Even if you got some, they have to be functional.
+Having functional legs you risk losing one or both every day.
+Moreover, every leg is different despite being considered functional -- just as their owners.
 Therefore, every person has different leg capabilities.
 Or none at all.

 ### Humanity access
 This is why accommodating publicity is challenging.
 To ensure that a person doesn't have to have certain traits -- for example, they are not required to have two legs to be able to order pizza -- accessibility practices exist.

 ## Accessibility practices

-Accessibility of things is achieved through use of universal (i.e. fit for all) design guidelines and allowing people to do whatever they find accommodating.
+Accessibility is achieved through use of appropriate design practices.
+Such practices, that consider biological diversity and allow people to do whatever they find accommodating in order to be able to use the product.

-In the sense of digital products, accessibility relies on
+In the sense of digital products, accessibility practices may be divided into two categories:
-1) promotion of inclusive (see non-exclusive) approach -- accessible design;
+1) inclusive (see non-exclusive) approach -- accessible design;
-2) possibility to adjust the way people approach the product to meet their preferences.
+2) accommodating people to approach the product to meet their preferences.

 Let's see what we are going to do in these two fields.

 ### Inclusive design
-Consequent to this difference, there are **conditions** that cause users encounter **barriers** using products designed without wider consideration. **Inclusive design *is* the wider consideration**.
+Consequent to diversity, there are **conditions** that cause users encounter **barriers** using products designed without wider consideration. **Inclusive design *is* the wider consideration**. **Accessibility, as a part of inclusive design, is what reduces these barriers** explicitly.

-### Diversity barriers
+### Human-computer  interfaces
-**Accessibility, as a part of inclusive design, is what reduces these barriers**.

-## Digital accessibility in particular
 @Image(source: numeronym, alt: "A schematic explanation of the word ally being a numeronym: a + ccessibility (which is eleven letters) + y") {
     **a11y** is a [**numeronym**](https://en.wikipedia.org/wiki/Numeronym) of **digital accessibility** }